 Beaches in the North West

 The North West is one of the most populated parts of England, with major cities pretty close to the coast.
-There is a wide range of beaches that welcome people from near and far across the region, each with its own characteristics that keep the visitors coming back.
+There’s a wide range of beaches that welcome people from near and far across the region, each with their own characteristics that keep the visitors coming back.

-We’re out to prove that the North West seaside goes beyond legends like Blackpool and into places many haven’t heard of.
-Despite being relatively built up, the region’s coastal reaches are some of the most unspoilt in the whole country.
-From the town’s dotted along the Lancashire coastline up to the lush countryside served up by Cumbria, this list gives you the chance to choose a beach that tops off your North West stay in style.
-And remember, you’re never far away from one of our best parks when you head for these stretches of sand.
+The North West centres around legends like Blackpool and into places many haven’t heard of.
+Despite being relatively built up, the region’s coastal reaches outside these cultural conurbations are some of the most unspoilt in the whole country.
+From the town’s dotted along the Lancashire coastline up to the lush countryside served up by Cumbria, this guide gives you all you need to know to top off your North West stay in style.
+And remember, you’re never far away from one of our best parks when you head for a stretch of the region’s sand.